Christian D'Urso

-Christian D'Urso (born 26 July 1997) is an Italian professional football midfielder who plays for club Triestina.
+Christian D'Urso (born 26 July 1997) is an Italian professional football midfielder who plays for club Guidonia.

 Club career

 Early career

 D'Urso was born in Rieti, Italy.
 He began his professional career in the youth teams of local Lazio club and Serie A giants A.S.
 Roma.
 After playing in the youth teams, D'Urso became a mainstay in the Primavera side and went on to make over fifty appearances under manager Alberto de Rossi, in the Campionato Nazionale Primavera and UEFA Youth League.

 2016–17 season

 After impressing, D'Urso was loaned out to Serie B side Latina in order to gain match experience in professional leagues.
 He made his debut for Latina on 27 August 2016 in an eventual 1–4 loss to Hellas Verona, playing just over half an hour after coming on as a substitute.

 Loan to Apollon Smyrnis

-On 30 August 2018, he joined Apollon Smyrnis of the Superleague on a season-long loan from Roma.
+On 30 August 2018, he joined Apollon Smyrnis of the Super League Greece on a season-long loan from Roma.